stopkickingtherobots/react_toy_app/README.md

 # react_toy_app
-An app to implement and learn as many important web dev features and concepts as possible.
+An app to play with APIs.